vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development/test-driven-development.md

 ## Define Integration Tests
 An Integration Test exercises a subset of the system.
 They differ from End-to-End Tests in that they do not have to simulate user interactions and they differ from Unit Tests in that they exercise groups of “units” in one test.

-Integration Tests operate on smaller parts of the system than End-tond Tests, thus running faster.
+Integration Tests operate on smaller parts of the system than End-to-End Tests, thus running faster.
 They also test larger parts than unit tests, thus running slower than unit tests.

 Because they are “smaller” than End-to-End Tests, they can be useful in tracking down bugs because they encompass a smaller part of the system.
 However, because they are “bigger” than a Unit Test, they do not allow for the fine grained design feedback that you get with unit tests.